scicloj/kindly-advice/README.md

 The tool's job will usually be to display the `:value` field based on the `:kind` field.

-Asking for advice for given form (optionally annotated by Kindly).
-The form is evaluated to produce the value.
+In the following exmple, we are asking for advice for given form (annotated by Kindly in this example).
+Kindly-advice evaluates the form and adds the resulting value to complete the context.
+This completion will only take place if the value is missing.
+It is recommended that tools will take care of evaluation themselves and pass the complete context to Kindly-advice.
+Doing so allows the tool to handle Exceptions better, among other things.
 Kindly-advice checks both the form and value for metadata.
 The metadata might not be present on the value.

 ```clj
 (kindly-advice/advise {:form